jssql1234/docs-sqlacc/docs/usage/Asset/faq.md

 | MV-0001A       | TOYOTA VIOS - BZZ 999       | Additional Cost     |

 :::info
-    Don't mix up the depreciation value between original and additional.
+    Do not mix the depreciation value of the original asset and the additional cost.
 :::

 ### Quick Steps